FaithAlone.net

 21 Moreover he sprinkled with blood both the tabernacle, and all the vessels of the ministry.

-Above, we see that the New Covenant, like the Old Covenant, began at a definite point - the death of Christ.
+Above, it can be seen that the New Covenant, like the Old Covenant, began at a definite point - the death of Christ.
 This doctrine is based on the words of the Lord Jesus at the Last Supper (Matthew 26:26-28, Mark 14:22-24, Luke 22:17-20).

-Yet, not only did Muhammad never demonstrate any meaningful understanding of the Old or New Covenant, he also denied the death of Christ.
+Yet, not only did Muhammad never demonstrate any meaningful understanding of the Old or New Covenant, he also denied the death of Jesus Christ.
 So, there should have been no such thing as a Christian, and Muhammad should have said so.
 There should have only been Jews, living under the Old Covenant.
-The New Covenant was entirely invalid, and fraudulent, if in fact Christ never died.
+The New Covenant was entirely invalid, and fraudulent, if in fact Jesus Christ never died.
 Did Muhammad ever preach on such a thing, or attempt to correct Christians on this covenant teaching, in light of his denial of the death of Christ?
-No, of course not.
-He was silent on it, because he was ignorant of it.
+No, rather, he was silent on it, because he was ignorant of it.

 In summary, the theme of God making covenants with His chosen people is one of the pillars of the Bible.
-Yet, Muhammad denied the seminal event that brought in the New Covenant, and never demonstrated an understanding of such a theme, nor ever pointed to a seminal event (like the sprinkling at Mt.
+Yet, Muhammad denied the seminal event that brought in the New Covenant, and never demonstrated a deep, robust understanding of such a theme, nor ever pointed to a seminal event (like the sprinkling at Mt.
 Sinai, or the crucifixion) which "began" any covenant between Allah and Muslims.
-This is because he was preaching an entirely different "God" to the God of the Bible.

 Then, under the Mosaic Law, the sons of Aaron from the tribe of Levi were appointed to serve as priests, fulfilling all the ordinances of the Old Covenant (Exodus 28:1-4, 28:43).
 Additionally, there was to be a single High Priest, who was tasked with going into the Tabernacle alone on the Day of Atonement, and sprinkling the blood on the altar (Leviticus 16:1-34).
 Finally, all the children of Israel were described as a "kingdom of priests" (Exodus 19:6).